yeir4444/shaza_DSAI3202/.ipynb_checkpoints/README-checkpoint.md

 3. Implement task distribution
 4. Create a results comparison system

+**answer:**
+To run multiple explorers in parallel, we created a task distribution system using Celery, RabbitMQ, and Redis. each explorer was packaged as a Celery task and used for parallel execution.

+`tasks.py` was created to define a `run_explorer()` function that initializes a maze and solves it using the right-hand rule as explained in question 1.
+Then it returns performance statistics. we then launched 4 explorers simultaneously using `parallel_run.py`, each solving a separate instance of the maze without visualization.

+Celery workers handled the concurrent task execution, while Redis served as the result backend.
+After execution, we collected results from all explorers and printed a summary, including total moves, backtracks, and average moves per second.
+This setup allowed us to compare their performance and identify the best explorer.

+=== Explorer Results ===
+Explorer 0 ✅ - static Maze
+  Moves: 1279
+  Backtracks: 0
+  Time: 0.01s
+  Moves/sec: 127900.0

+Explorer 1 ✅ - static Maze
+  Moves: 1279
+  Backtracks: 0
+  Time: 0.01s
+  Moves/sec: 127900.0

+Explorer 2 ✅ - static Maze
+  Moves: 1279
+  Backtracks: 0
+  Time: 0.01s
+  Moves/sec: 127900.0

+Explorer 3 ✅ - static Maze
+  Moves: 1279
+  Backtracks: 0
+  Time: 0.01s
+  Moves/sec: 127900.0

+🏆 Best Explorer: #0 with 1279 moves

 ### Question 3 (10 points)
 Analyze and compare the performance of different maze explorers on the static maze.
 Your analysis should: